dslaborg/sleep-mice-tuebingen/README.md

 #### run_experiment.py
-trains the model specified in the *experiment* using the configured parameters and evaluates it; only the model from the epoch with best validation f1-score is saved
+trains the model specified in the *experiment* using the configured parameters and evaluates it; only the model from the epoch with the best validation f1-score is saved

 **Parameters:**
 * -e, --experiment: name of experiment to run, there must be a file